Thursday, November 2nd, 2023!

 Missouri S&T 3MT® Prizes

-First Place will receive a plaque and will become eligible to represent Missouri S&T at the Midwestern Association of Graduate Schools (MAGS) annual conference in March 2021.
-Travel expenses will be paid for by the University (Note: MAGS '21 will be virtual).
-If selected as a finalist at MAGS, travel expenses will be paid for by the University to national level competition at the Council of Graduate Schools in December '21.
+First Place will receive a plaque and will become eligible to represent Missouri S&T at the Midwestern Association of Graduate Schools (MAGS) annual conference in April 2024.
+Travel expenses will be paid for by the University.
+If selected as a finalist at MAGS, travel expenses will be paid for by the University to national level competition at the Council of Graduate Schools in December 2024.

 Runner-up will receive a plaque.

 How to Enter the Missouri S&T 3MT® Competition

 What does it take to win 3MT®?